dscc-admin-ch/lomas/client/README_developper.md

 sphinx-build -M html documentation docs
 ```

-To see the pages, go to `lomas/client/docs/html`, run:
+To see the pages, go to `lomas/client/docs/html`,

+in windows, run:
 ```
 start .\index.html
 ```
-(in windows) and the doc page will open!

-In Linux, you can use:
+in Linux, run:
 ```
 firefox ./index.html
 ```

+and the doc page will open!

 ## Push new version to Pypi
 To push a new client library version on Pypi:
 0. Verify the documentation and README.md are up to date